YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - The use of the -since=database qualifier to only backup those database blocks that have changed since the last backup of the entire database).

-- The fact that the backup files for others.dat have the name gtm*.bck – YottaDB does not care what you name the files, but maps the targets in the alphabetic order of region name.
+- The fact that the backup files for others.dat have the name yottadb*.bck – YottaDB does not care what you name the files, but maps the targets in the alphabetic order of region name.

 .. parsed-literal::
-   yottadbuser@paris:~/exDir$ mupip backup -bytestream -since=database "*" backup/aA`date +%Y%m%d%H%M%S`.bck,backup/gtm`date +%Y%m%d%H%M%S`.bck
+   yottadbuser@paris:~/exDir$ mupip backup -bytestream -since=database "*" backup/aA`date +%Y%m%d%H%M%S`.bck,backup/yottadb`date +%Y%m%d%H%M%S`.bck
    %YDB-I-FILERENAME, File /home/yottadbuser/exDir/aA.mjl is renamed to /home/yottadbuser/exDir/aA.mjl_2018336175445
    %YDB-I-JNLCREATE, Journal file /home/yottadbuser/exDir/aA.mjl created for region A with BEFORE_IMAGES
    %YDB-I-FILERENAME, File /home/yottadbuser/exDir/others.mjl is renamed to /home/yottadbuser/exDir/others.mjl_2018336175445